NaveenSCode/CV/README.md

 # NAVEEN SEKHARAMAHANTHI

-**Experienced Automation Test Engineer with a demonstrated history of working in Test Automation using Java and Selenium** <br>
+Experienced Automation Test Engineer with a demonstrated history of working in Test Automation using Java and Selenium

 ### PROFESSIONAL SUMMARY
 - Working experience of 4.9 years in Automation testing using Selenium and JAVA